 I love those cycling classes at the local gym.
+The community.
 The high energy.
 The Rhythm.
 The sweat.
 The Challenge of not puking (more of a challenge for some of us than others)

 There really is no sport like it.
 Not even road riding.

-Whether you are trying to out-pedal the class instructor, or sit all the way through the class, enjoying the low-impact aspect of this sport, there is really no way not to love it.
+Whether you are trying to out-pedal the class instructor or sit unnoticed all the way through the class while enjoying the low-impact aspect of this sport, there is really no way not to love it.

 Stiff Sole: Fewer hot spots and better power transfer when pedaling.

 Cleat: Two slots in the bottom allow you to mount “cleats”.
 Cleats help your feet stay in position and you can pull up while pedaling to work your opposing muscles.

 As you can see, they are quite simple.
 The downside shows itself when you are pulling up on the pedals. the “up” motion that cycling shoes are used for.

 Too many manufacturers cut corners and produce one with too weak of an upper to handle the strain of a robust workout.
 You find them pulling apart at the sole after nine months of use(or less).

 There really is only a handful of high-quality options on the market, and so, in a way, it makes it easy to choose from.